HSF/hsf.github.io/howto-website.md

 This website is implemented using [GitHub's Pages](https://pages.github.com/) service which makes it easy to create a website associated with a GitHub account or project.
 Pages uses [Jekyll](https://help.github.com/articles/using-jekyll-with-pages/), a tool to automatically build a website from source files (which are kept in GitHub).
 It supports structured sites like blogs in a simple but powerful way.
 The site content is written using the easy [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) (which is used by GitHub itself).

+A [documentation](/jekyll-beginners.html) provides some useful hints to make using Jekyll in the HSF context easier.

 ## How to add and edit information

 For adding information to this page or improving it, we follow the *[pull request](https://help.github.com/articles/using-pull-requests/)* workflow in GitHub.